edisonwang/elimage_client/README.markdown

 ####Inatall:

+Clone the git repo first

     $ git clone git://github.com/edisonwang/elimage_client.git
+    $ cd elimage_client

-    if you want to define the defaule site to use by yourself you can just uncomment # in Makefile like below
+if you want to define the defaule site to use by yourself
+you can just uncomment # in Makefile like below

     CFLAGS=-lcurl -DELIMAGE_URL=\"img.vim\-cn.com\"

 then

-    $ cd elimage_client
     $ make

 ####Usage